projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 EOF
 ```

-The resources quotas above will be inherited by all the namespaces created by Alice.
-In our case, when Alice creates the namespace `oil-production`, Capsule creates following resource quotas:
+The resource quotas above will be inherited by all the namespaces created by Alice.
+In our case, when Alice creates the namespace `oil-production`, Capsule creates the following resource quotas:

 ```yaml
 kind: ResourceQuota